flyteorg/flytesnacks/cookbook/docs/index.md

 🎉  **Congratulations!
 In this introductory guide, you:**

 1. 📜 Created a Flyte script, which trains a binary classification model.
-2. 🚀 Created a demo Flyte cluster on your local system.
+2. 🚀 Spun up a demo Flyte cluster on your local system.
 3. 👟 Ran a workflow locally and on a demo Flyte cluster.